 Pet Clauses in Leases and Rental Agreement

-Pet clauses can be added to ensure that any damage caused by pets is reimbursed by the tenant himself to the landlord.
-This keeps the landlords’ property value intact, and he doesn’t have to face losses in repairing damages to the property.
+It is possible to add pet clauses to ensure that the tenant will pay the landlord back for any damage their pets may cause.
+This keeps the landlord’s property value intact, and he doesn’t have to face losses in repairing damages to the property.